bioexcel/biobb_workflows/docs/ci.md

   cwl/airflow adapter (`dockerPull`) change never rebuilds the image, and neither does a `workflow.yml`/`README.md`/`tests/**` change.
-Jupyter-repo content (conda env, notebook) is fetched from `main` at build time, and a jupyter-repo push cannot trigger this repo — the hourly `jupyter-sync.yaml` probe covers it: pointer bump + jupyter e2e on any jupyter-repo advance, image rebuild only when `conda_env/environment.yml` changed.
+Jupyter-repo content (conda env, notebook) is fetched from `main` at build time, and a jupyter-repo push cannot trigger this repo — the daily `jupyter-sync.yaml` probe covers it: pointer bump + jupyter e2e on any jupyter-repo advance, image rebuild only when `conda_env/environment.yml` changed.
 - Run-level gate: if any selected docker e2e fails, that run publishes nothing (re-push or